 For diagrams showing the full range of adjustability, read our Arm Prompt Adjustability article.

 Arm platforms share the same attachment and adjustability of the arm supports, but provide fewer boundaries for children with good control of the upper extremities.
-Similarly, hand Loops work best for clients with less involvement needing only a hand hold.
+Similarly, hand loops work best for clients with less involvement needing only a hand hold.
+Alternatively, the handlebars attach quickly and adjust easily, offering a comfortable palmar grasp for support and steering.
+Use the cam lever to adjust height and rotation of the handlebar and the knob of the clamp to adjust position of the handlebar along the top bar of the frame.

 Place the chest prompt clamps on the top side bars and just behind the crossbar attachment when using the Pacer in the anterior position.
 When securing the chest prompt pad around the user, leave enough room under the armpits for comfort.
 (Adjust the height of the chest prompt in 1” increments using the white button on the clamps.)
 For some clients, the chest prompt is more effective when positioned lower, as a hip corral.